Skip to content

 Frequently Asked Questions

-What annual return should I use?
+What annual return to use?

 7% matches long-run real equity returns.
 9-10% matches nominal historical averages.
 Conservative estimates use 6%.
 Aggressive estimates use 10%.
 The rate matters enormously — doubling the assumed rate produces nearly 2x current value.